Housing benefit and council tax support - privacy statement

 What type of information do we collect and why do we need your personal information?

-Your information will be used to enable us to assess your entitlement to housing benefit and/or council tax support and to recover overpaid housing benefit.
-The information we need includes your name, address, National Insurance Number, bank details, income and capital and details of other people who live with you.
+Your information will be used to enable us to assess your entitlement to housing benefit, council tax support, local welfare provision and to recover overpaid housing benefit.
+The information we need includes your name, address, National Insurance number, bank details, income and capital, and details of other people who live with you.
 We will also need details of how much rent you pay and who your landlord is.

 We need to have a lawful reason to collect and use your personal data.
 For housing benefit and council tax support our legal basis is because it is necessary for compliance with a legal obligation.